eliranwong/bible-verse-parser/README.md

 Command line: python bible-verse-parser.py

-Prompting question (1) "Enter filename here: "
+Prompting question (1) "Enter filename here: "<br>
 Enter the filename of the file you want to parse.

-Prompting question (2) "Do you want to standardise all references [YES/NO]? " Enter YES if you want to standardise all verse references with SBL-style-abbreviations and common format like Gen 2:4; Deut 6:4, etc.
+Prompting question (2) "Do you want to standardise all references [YES/NO]? "<br>
+Enter YES if you want to standardise all verse references with SBL-style-abbreviations and common format like Gen 2:4; Deut 6:4, etc.<br>
 Any answers other than "YES" skip the standarisation.

 # A practical example:

-Copy files "bible-verse-parser.py" and "dictionary-for-testing.txt" and put in the same folder (Remarks: "dictionary-for-testing.txt" is Mounce Concise Greek-English Dictionary in plain text format) (bible-verse-parser.py is used here to add taggings for bible verse references.)
+Copy files "bible-verse-parser.py" and "dictionary-for-testing.txt" and put in the same folder<br>
+(Remarks: "dictionary-for-testing.txt" is Mounce Concise Greek-English Dictionary in plain text format)<br>
+(bible-verse-parser.py is used here to add taggings for bible verse references.)<br>

-Enter command in terminal: python bible-verse-parser.py "Enter filename here: " dictionary-for-testing.txt
+Enter command in terminal: python bible-verse-parser.py<br>
+"Enter filename here: " dictionary-for-testing.txt<br>
-"Do you want to standardise all references [YES/NO]? " YES You can locate the output file in the same folder named as "output_dictionary-for-testing.txt"
+"Do you want to standardise all references [YES/NO]? " YES<br>
+You can locate the output file in the same folder named as "output_dictionary-for-testing.txt"<br>

 # Credits of file "dictionary-for-testing.txt"

 Source: <a href="https://github.com/billmounce/dictionary/blob/master/dictionary.txt">https://github.com/billmounce/dictionary/blob/master/dictionary.txt</a>

-Attribution:
+Attribution:<br>
-Mounce Concise Greek-English Dictionary
+Mounce Concise Greek-English Dictionary<br>
-Copyright 1993 All Rights Reserved www.teknia.com/greek-dictionary
+Copyright 1993 All Rights Reserved<br>
+www.teknia.com/greek-dictionary